Pile Up and Beehive --

 storehouse (only the last card is face up; others are turned face up as

 they are uncovered).
-Six cards are dealt, one each, to six
+Six more cards are dealt, one each to six

 start the tableau; the remaining 36 cards form a stock.
 The stock

-is dealt, three at a time as in Canfield or Klondike, to a waste pile
+is dealt, three at a time as in Demon or Klondike, to a

 (NZP and Leeming both specify that the stock be dealt with only one

-card at a time visible, but I find games using the Canfield deal more
+card at a time visible, but I find games using the Demon deal much more

-strategic if you spread each group of three).
+strategic if you spread each group of three, as you will see in the sample deal).
 If the top of the

-waste matches any of the tableau piles in rank, it may be moved there,
+waste matches any of the tableau columns in rank, it may be moved

 uncovering another waste card.
 When the stock is exhausted